-\begin{example}[The positive orthant] \labell{x:orthant} On the positive orthant $\RR_{\geq 0}^n$, the subset differential structure that is induced by $\RR^n$ is reflexive.
+\begin{example}[The positive orthant] \labell{x:orthant} On the positive orthant $\RR_{\geq 0}^n$, the subspace differential structure that is induced from $\RR^n$ is reflexive.
 Indeed, by Example~\ref{x:schwarz}, the positive orthant is the image of a Hilbert embedding, and by Example~\ref{x:orthogonal action}, this implies that the differential structure $\calF$ is reflexive. \eoe \end{example}

-\begin{example}[Manifolds with corners] \labell{x:corners} We recall the classical definition of a manifold with corners.
-An $n$ dimensional chart with corners on a topological space $M$ is a homeomorphism $\varphi \colon U \to \Omega$ from an open subset $U$ of $M$ to a relatively open subset $\Omega$ of the positive orthant $\RR_{\geq 0}^n$.
-Charts with corners $\varphi_1,\varphi_2$ are \emph{compatible} if $\varphi_2 \circ \varphi_1^{-1}$ and $\varphi_1 \circ \varphi_2^{-1}$, which are homeomorphisms between relatively open subsets of $\RR_{\geq 0}^n$, are smooth in the sense that they locally extend to smooth functions from $\RR^n$ to $\RR^n$.
-An \emph{atlas with corners} on $M$ is a set of pairwise compatible charts with corners whose domains cover $M$.
-A \emph{manifold with corners} is a (Hausdorff, second countable) topological space $M$ equipped with a maximal atlas with corners.
+\begin{example}[Manifolds-with-corners] \labell{x:corners} We recall the definition of a manifold-with- corners.
+An $n$-dimensional \emph{chart-with-corners} on a topological space $M$ is a homeomorphism $\varphi \colon U \to \Omega$ from an open subset $U$ of $M$ to a relatively open subset $\Omega$ of the positive orthant $\RR_{\geq 0}^n$.
+Charts-with-corners $\varphi_1,\varphi_2$ are \emph{compatible} if $\varphi_2 \circ \varphi_1^{-1}$ and $\varphi_1 \circ \varphi_2^{-1}$, which are homeomorphisms between relatively open subsets of $\RR_{\geq 0}^n$, are smooth in the sense that they locally extend to smooth functions from $\RR^n$ to $\RR^n$.
+An \emph{atlas-with-corners} on $M$ is a set of pairwise compatible charts with corners whose domains cover $M$.
+A \emph{manifold-with-corners} is a Hausdorff, second-countable topological space $M$ equipped with a maximal atlas with corners.

-An equivalent definition of ``manifold with corners'' is as a (Hausdorff, second countable) differential space that is locally (functionally) diffeomorphic to open subsets of $\RR_{\geq 0}^n$.
-A map between manifolds with corners is smooth in the classical sense if and only if it is functionally smooth.
-The differential structure on a manifold with corners is reflexive; this follows from Example~\ref{x:orthant} (the positive orthant) and the existence of smooth bump functions.
+An equivalent definition of manifold-with-corners is as a Hausdorff, second countable differential space that is locally functionally diffeomorphic to open subsets of $\RR_{\geq 0}^n$.
+A map between manifolds-with-corners is smooth in the classical sense if and only if it is functionally smooth.
+The differential structure on a manifold-with-corners is reflexive; this follows from Example~\ref{x:orthant} (the positive orthant) and the existence of smooth bump functions.